wycomco/misty/README.md

 - `skel/`: These are the template files.
 Do not edit files in here. *misty* may not work properly if the files in this directory are edited, and updates may overwrite some files too.
 Don’t change anything in there.
 - `usr/`: This is your place to edit configuration files to suit your needs.
 - `Logs/`: A changelog will be created and updated each time updates get imported.
 Also, there are files for each major version called `previous_state_[major_version].txt`.
 These are looked up by *misty* on each run.
-If you want to recreate installers for a major version already present in the repo, please look at the [Testing Methods](testing-methods) section below.
+If you want to recreate installers for a major version previously imported into the repo, please look at the [Testing Methods](testing-methods) section below.

 When run as a launchd job, the log files `/var/log/misty.log` (for stdout) and `/var/log/misty_error.log` (for stderr) will be created.